What's changed?

 This means that these products need to comply with the prescribed mandatory safety standards before they can be sold in NSW.

-These standards will be introduced under the Fair Trading Act 1987 and require suppliers to provide clear and accurate safety information at the point of sale.
+The NSW Government has also introduced a new Information Standard for lithium-ion e-micromobility devices sold in NSW.
+From 19 February 2025, suppliers must provide clear and accurate safety information at the point of supply.
 This includes details about safe use, charging, storage, fire prevention, and disposal of devices and their batteries.

 Why are these changes important?